 Celayix has recently developed our shift statistics feature that provides schedulers with a range of scheduling statistics.
 Schedulers can view everything from shifts assigned, and shifts worked, to overtime and time off for each employee on each schedule.
 This information can be used to identify patterns of absenteeism, tardiness, overtime, and other actionable data.

-So many employers ignore their employee scheduling process when it comes to improving processes and fail to even recognize these common mistakes.
+So many employers ignore their employee scheduling process when it comes to improving their workforce management.
+They fail to even recognize these common mistakes.
 At the end of the day, these mistakes cost you time and money, so the sooner you can move away from them, the better.
-If you need help automating your processes, or correcting any other mistakes, reach out to our team today!
+If you need help automating your processes, or correcting any other mistakes, reach out to our team today or get started with a free trial!